OrionStarGIT/RobotSample/README.md

 ## 2. Environment Configuration

 Robot application development requires the Android development environment and IDE tools.
 For detailed configuration, please refer to the following documents.
+To compile and run this sample code directly, you will need JDK 1.8 (Java 8).
+Please manually click on the app launch from the robot's screen instead of using the debug button in the IDE to ensure that you obtain the necessary API permissions.

 ### 2.1 Android Development Environment